PLEASE NOTE: ENQUIRIES, IRRESPECTIVE OF SOURCE, WILL NO LONGER BE FACILITATED.

-Irish Legation Berlin
+Irish Legation Berlin 1939-45:

 German Foreign Office: Summary - Contact with the Irish Legation 1943-1945:

-● The note from the 12th February, 1943, supplemented the previous Irish embassy list with additional information on this list.
+● The note from the 12th February, 1943: supplemented the previous Irish embassy list with additional information on this list.
 At the same time, passport forms were submitted for the attention of some of these seafarers.

-● By note of the 7th of April, 1943, the Irish Legation also requested additional information on the issue of passports.
+● By note of the 7th of April, 1943: the Irish Legation also requested additional information on the issue of passports.

-● On the 7th April 1943 Irish chargé d'affaires William Warnock wrote to the German Foreign and said “The Irish Legation has the honor of referring to the verbal note of 12th February 1943 and the letter of confirmation of the office of exhortation - R.3518 - of 19th February 1943 concerning Irish nationals in Marlag und Milag Nord, and to inform the Office that, The following data should be required., Name, Profession, Date of Birth, Domicile, Height, Colour of Eyes, Colour of Hair, Face, Special Pecularities Signature of the person concerned.
+● On the 7th April 1943: Irish chargé d'affaires William Warnock wrote to the German Foreign and said “The Irish Legation has the honor of referring to the verbal note of 12th February 1943 and the letter of confirmation of the office of exhortation - R.3518 - of 19th February 1943 concerning Irish nationals in Marlag und Milag Nord, and to inform the Office that, The following data should be required., Name, Profession, Date of Birth, Domicile, Height, Colour of Eyes, Colour of Hair, Face, Special Peculiarities, Signature of the person concerned.
 The Legation would be very grateful to the Foreign Office, if it wished to induce the individual seafarers to submit the aforementioned personalities.
 So that they could soon be issued passports.
 Berlin, April 7th, 1943.
-To the Foreign Office, Berlin W 8.
+To the Foreign Office, Berlin W 8":

-● On 2nd June 1943, application forms were again submitted by the Irish.
-The completed passport forms submitted by the Oberkommando of the Kreigsmarine on the 9th of July, 1943, were sent to the Irish Embassy on 16 July 1943.
+● On the 09th July 1943: The completed passport forms submitted by the Oberkommando of the Kreigsmarine, were sent to the Irish Embassy on 16th July 1943.

-● On July 27th, 1943, the Irish Legation asked for passport photos.
+● On July 27th, 1943: the Irish Legation asked for passport photos.
 The purchase of the passport images was delayed by the OKM.

-● By note from 27th September 1943.
-On the 4th of October 1943, the Irish embassy announced they had the passport photos.
-They were requested by the OKM on 15 October with a letter of urgency.
+● By note from 27th September 1943: On the 4th of October 1943, the Irish embassy announced they had the passport photos.
+They were requested by the OKM on 15th October with a letter of urgency.

-● On the 22nd of November 1943, as a result of the air raid on the Irish Legation, all the photos presented were burned.
+● On the 22nd of November 1943: as a result of the air raid on the Irish Legation, all the photos presented were burned.

 November/December 1943 - chargé d'affaires Con Cremin appointed Irish Legation Berlin:

-● By an additional note of March 14th, 1944, received on the 23rd of March, 1944, the Irish embassy sent a reminder.
+● By an additional note of March 14th, 1944: received on the 23rd of March, 1944, the Irish embassy sent a reminder.

-● With a quick letter from March 31st, 1944, the head of the labour camp at Farge near Bremen was asked to obtain Passport forms and pictures, and to send them directly to the Irish embassy.
+● With a quick letter from March 31st, 1944: the head of the labour camp at Farge near Bremen was asked to obtain Passport forms and pictures, and to send them directly to the Irish embassy.

 ● 12th April 1944, Irish Army G2 Intelligence compiled a List of Merchant Seamen (Irish Nationals) with reports of their known locations in Germany.
 Address for Harold Callan was recorded as Marlag und Milag Nord although he was in the Arbeitslager, Farge, Bremen from January 1943.
 Irish Army Intelligence also remarks there was no correspondence seen from Mr Callan.
 The address of some Merchant Seamen was recorded in Intelligence files as Marlag und Milag Nord, while others were recorded as being in the Arbeitslager Farge Bremen.
 Some Prisoners are listed as still being located in Stalag XB Sandbostel. eventhough Marlag und Milag Nord Sandbostel had been evacuated by mid 1942 and all the Prisoners moved to their new camp Marlag Milag Nord Westertimke.